 “Look at that sea, girls–all silver and shadow and vision of things not seen.
-We couldn’t enjoy its loveliness any more if we had millions of dollars and ropes of diamonds.” ― L.M.
+We couldn’t enjoy its loveliness anymore if we had millions of dollars and ropes of diamonds.” ― L.M.
 Montgomery, Anne of Green Gables

-We have been to many seaside towns, villages and cities during our stay in Provence, near the French Riviera.
+We have been to many seaside towns, villages, and cities during our stay in Provence, near the French Riviera.
 We had a picnic in Monte Carlo, ice cream in Saint-Tropez, a baguette in Antibes, and apéritifs in Cannes.
-We had a rock skipping contest in Nice, a spin on the ferris wheel in Marseille and a swim next to gypsy caravans in Saints-Marie-de-la-Mer.
+We had a rock skipping contest in Nice, a spin on the ferris wheel in Marseille, and a swim next to gypsy caravans in Saints-Marie-de-la-Mer.

 The children ride on the Jules Verne vintage carousel as their parents sip wine perfumed by the sea.
-There is a sense that the sun doesn’t set until the French have completed their day by par la mer (by the sea).
+There is a sense that the sun doesn’t set until the French has completed their day by par la mer (by the sea).
 As I sit worrying about dinner and what I will prepare and if we will make it home at a decent hour, I realize just how much I have to learn about the seashore from this culture that has made it an art, as they have with so many things.